kndrckjvr/backoffice-automation/README.md

 if a dialog pop-up with a list of paths
 Press New then input "C:/Python27" (without the "")

-if a dialog pop-p with a list of paths separated with semi-colons (;) Input "C:/Python27;" (without the "")
+if a dialog pop-up with a list of paths separated with semi-colons (;) Input "C:/Python27;" (without the "")

 Press Ok until System Properties is closed.